AdamMohsen4/FreightFixer/README.md

 ```

 ### Development

 To run the application in development mode:

 ```bash
 npm run dev
 ```

 This will:

-- Compile the TypeScript files
+- Start the Vite development server
-- Start the Electron application
+- Open the application in your default browser
-- Open the development tools (if in development mode)
+- Enable hot module replacement for fast development

 ### Data Generation

 To generate synthetic shipment data:

 ```bash
 python src/scripts/dataset_generator.py
 ```